 Thaw Lakes as Evidence of Global Climate Change and Warming

 Underlying the Arctic plains is a thick, unbroken layer of permafrost.
 Water that melts on top of the permafrost collects into what are called "thaw lakes".
+These landforms result from thawing of ice-rich permafrost or the melting of snow and ice, but the frozen ground underneath prevents the water from draining away.
+Water pools in a depression and its presence begins to further thaw the permafrost underneath and along the lake edges, gradually extending the lake. |

 U